Axia-Tech/AXIA-wiki/docs/maintain/maintain-guides-how-to-setup-a-validator-with-reverse-proxy.md

 In this example, we will assign the port number `2435` to the proxy port and the port number `30333` to the p2p port.
 To enable the firewall and the use of the ports, allow SSH access.

-> NOTE: For parachains, you will need to allow for both inbound and outbound traffic on the p2p port.
+> NOTE: For allychains, you will need to allow for both inbound and outbound traffic on the p2p port.
 Since the proxy
 > port is the public-facing port, this will need to have inbound and outbound traffic open, with the normal p2p port closed.

 ```bash